spring-media/adsolutions-implementationReference/publisher-display-reference.md

 <div id="${adPlacement}"></div>
 ```

-The `div id` must be the name of the placement.
+This `div` has to be wrapped in an own container, has to be free of Styles/CSS and the `div id` must be the name of the placement.
 [See from line 24 of this document](https://github.com/CDPAdSolution/adSolution-Reference/blob/master/publisher-display-reference.md#3-define-the-ad-placements-for-the-website).

 #### Example

 __Superbanner__

-`<div id="superbanner"></div>`
+`<div id="superbannerWrapper" class="container"><div id="superbanner"></div></div>`

 `</body>`